-Jackie Hagan is a multi award-winning poet, playwright and performer.
+Jackie Hagan is a multi award-winning poet, playwright and performer who has most recently written and acted for BBC Four and BBC America.
 In 2018 she became a Jerwood Compton Poetry Fellow and was nominated for a Women of the World award for effect- ing social change using spoken word.
 She has contributed to many programmes on Radio Four, represented the UK in slam poetry in 2016 in Rio de Janeiro and was the subject of a Channel Four documentary short.
 She has delivered over two thousand workshops in prisons, schools, hospitals and internationally.
+She is a working class, queer amputee with Systemic Sclerosis.

 2018 ‘The Forest of Forgotten Discos!’ (writer) A play for 5yrs+, bringing the excitement of the for- est to disabled children.
 A Contact/Hope Mill commission "Hagan makes a stylish transition towards a younger audience.
 She does not dumb down her socially-conscious approach and uses the characters to steer young minds in a positive direction." - British Theatre Guide